-Emilie started her career as a cultural journalist, her writing has been published extensively on media platforms across Hong Kong, Taiwan and China.
-A firm believer in the creation of publics and knowledge-mapping via public discourse and engagement, she has participated in a wide range of roles, including as board member of Videotage, a leading Hong Kong-based institution promoting video and new media art; member of the Floating Projects Collective, an independent experimental site of collaborative-individuated art practices; editor of Cinezen, a pan-Chinese film criticism online platform.
-She has also curated various kinds of art and film programmes which celebrates research-based curation and offers a cross-border and insightful approaches, such as Performative Doc, Hong Kong Retrospective Documentary Film Festival: From 80s to 1997 and Docuthon.
+Her writing has been published extensively on media platforms across Hong Kong, Taiwan, and China.
+She has also participated in a wide range of roles, including as a board member of Videotage, a leading Hong Kong-based institution promoting and archiving video and new media art; member of the Floating Projects Collective, an independent experimental site of collaborative-individuated art practices; and board member of Unlock Dancing Plaza, a forward-thinking and adventurous contemporary dance companies in Hong Kong.

 As creative outputs and social engagement stemming from her research, she has been a guest curator of Jumping Frames – Hong Kong International Movement-image Festival (including screening and exhibition at Tomorrow Maybe, Eaton HK), independent curator of Hong Kong Retrospective Documentary Film Festival: From 80s to 1997, Docuthon, Macao Experimental Cinema, and Nothing has Happened.
 She has been selected for the Curatorial Program for Research 2023: (RE)PRESENTATION IN THE NORDICS.